Family Squares

 Family Squares is a 2022 American comedy-drama film directed by Stephanie Laing, written by Laing and Brad Morris, and starring Zoë Chao, Ann Dowd, Elsie Fisher, Judy Greer, Scott MacArthur, Billy Magnussen, Sam Richardson, Timothy Simons, June Squibb, Casey Wilson and Henry Winkler.

 Plot

-A family that's been divided for years but when the matriarch grandma Mabel dies suddenly, the family has to come together.
+A family that's been divided for years has to come together when the matriarch grandma Mabel dies suddenly.
 Her death takes the family on a journey, discovering that not only did she keep secrets, but so did everyone else.